tomvita/MyNXCheats/Miraculous  Rise of the Sphinx/readme.md

 ![2022102720211400-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/198282977-d01fd320-cf73-4eab-a829-e7b3c1592656.jpg)
 ![2022102720222600-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/198283097-04884cf3-081b-44c3-b134-4e2a8ecb6cfb.jpg)
 Now you are left with 72 candidates.
 Time for next step.
+### search for the address of the up value - finding the target
 Make jump and freeze while up and do the search.
 ![2022102720260900-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/198283954-3a47bc07-1bcb-4c44-9c1e-ddeb59675754.jpg)
 Now is time to test which one is going to keep her moving up.